-- Land includes land held on lease under perpetual basis: Gross carrying amount Rs.
-661 (31 March 2023 Rs.
-661). a) - Buildings with a gross carrying amount of Rs.
-4,312 as at 31 March 2024 (as at 31 March 2023 Rs.
-4,187) have been constructed on leasehold land obtained by the Company on lease basis from Biocon Limited, the holding Company. - Plant and equipment includes computers.
-C) - Additions to property, plant and equipment includes additions related to borrowing cost amounting to Rs.
-3 (31 March 2023 Rs.
-72). d) - Refer note 13(i) and 13(ii) for secured borrowings obtained for Property, plant and equipment. e) - Refer note 31 (ii) for disclosure of contractual commitments for the acquisition of property, plant and equipment and capital work-in-progress.
+b) Buildings with a gross carrying amount of Rs.
+4,312 as at 31 March 2024 (as at 31 March 2023 - Rs.
+4,187) have been constructed on leasehold land obtained by the Company on lease basis from Biocon Limited, the holding Company.

+c) Plant and equipment includes computers.

+d) Additions to property, plant and equipment includes additions related to borrowing cost amounting to Rs.
+3 (31 March 2023 - Rs.
+72).

+e) Refer note 13(i) and 13(ii) for secured borrowings obtained for Property, plant and equipment.

+f) Refer note 31 (ii) for disclosure of contractual commitments for the acquisition of property, plant and equipment and capital work-in-progress.

+(All amounts are in Indian Rupees Million, except share data and per share data, unless otherwise stated)